livingdocsIO/documentation/content/reference-docs/project-config/content-types.md

     // you can't create documents with this content-type
     documentCreationDisabled: true, // default false

-    // either show 'edit' or 'publish' view after creating a document
+    // defines where to go after creating a document
-    viewAfterDocumentCreation: 'publish', // default is 'edit'
+    viewAfterDocumentCreation: 'publish'

     // Allows the current content type ("gallery") to accept
     // "regular" and "another-handle" documents into its inbox.